-We are now well established in our reading, writing, maths and spelling programs and have decided to use the blog to celebrate our learning.
 The grade ones, along with their families, will be encouraged to check the blog regularly and leave comments about their work/learning.
+It will also be used to support our literacy and ICT lessons in class.

 ‘Each year, across Australia, The CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
 During this time you will often see Children’s Book Character Parades and talented librarians creating amazing displays.’ -The Children’s Book Council of Australia